weaviate/weaviate/docs/en/use/authorization.md

     users:
       - jane@doe.com
       - john@doe.com
+    read_only_users:      # only available from 0.15.0 on, ignored in prior versions
+      - roberta@doe.com   # only available from 0.15.0 on, ignored in prior versions
 ```

 The above would enable the plugin and make users `jane@doe.com` and
 `john@doe.com` admins.
+If at least weaviate version `0.15.0` is used,
+additionally user `roberta@doe.com` will have read-only permissions.

 Note that in the above example email ids are used to
 identify the user.
 This is not a requirement, in fact, any string can be used.
 This depends on what you configured in the authentication settings.
 For
 example, if you are using Open ID Connect authentication, you could set the